workload cloud management platform

 Selecting and monitoring cloud SLA metrics

 Most cloud providers publicly provide details of the service levels that users can expect, and these will likely be the same for all users.
-However, an enterprise selecting a cloud service may be able to negotiate a more customized deal.
-For example, the cloud SLA for a cloud storage service might include unique specifications for retention policies, the number of copies to retain and storage locations.
+However, an enterprise selecting a cloud service might be able to negotiate a more customized deal.
+For example, the SLA for a cloud storage service might include unique specifications for retention policies, the number of copies to retain and storage locations.

 Verifying cloud service levels

 It is important that the cloud SLA uses clear language to define terms.
-Such language governs, for example, inaccessibility of a service and who is responsible -- slow or intermittent loading may be attributed to latency in the public internet, which is outside the cloud provider's control.
-Providers also typically specify and exempt any downtimes due to scheduled maintenance periods, which are usually, but not always, regularly scheduled and reoccurring.
+Such language governs, for example, inaccessibility of a service and who is responsible -- slow or intermittent loading might be attributed to latency in the public internet, which is outside the cloud provider's control.
+Providers also typically specify and exempt any downtimes due to scheduled maintenance periods, which are usually, but not always, regularly scheduled and recurring.

 Negotiating a cloud SLA

 Most general cloud services are straightforward and universal with little variance, such as infrastructure as a service (IaaS) options.
-There may be more room to negotiate terms in specific custom areas such as data retention criteria, or in pricing and compensation/penalty.
-Negotiating power typically scales with the size of the customer, but there may be room to score more favorable terms.
+There might be more room to negotiate terms in specific custom areas such as data retention criteria, or in pricing and compensation/penalty.
+Negotiating power typically scales with the size of the customer, but there might be room to score more favorable terms.
 Be prepared to negotiate for any customized services or applications delivered through the cloud.

 When entering any cloud SLA negotiation, it's important to protect the business by clarifying uptimes.
 A good SLA protects both the customer and supplier from missed expectations.
 For example, 99.9% uptime ("three nines") is a common stipulation that translates to nine hours of outage per year; 99.999% ("five nines") means roughly five minutes of annual downtime.
-Some mission-critical data may require higher levels of availability, such as fractions of a second of annual downtime.
-Consider multiple regions or zones to help minimize the impact of a major outages.
+Some mission-critical data might require higher levels of availability, such as fractions of a second of annual downtime.
+Consider multiple regions or zones to help minimize the impact of a major outage.

 Be aware that some areas of cloud SLA negotiations amount to unnecessary insurance.
-Few use cases require the highest uptime guarantees, which require extra engineering work and costs, and may be better served with private on-premises infrastructure.
+Few use cases require the highest uptime guarantees, which require extra engineering work and costs, and might be better served with private on-premises infrastructure.

 Finally, the cloud SLA should include an exit strategy that outlines the expectations of the provider to ensure a smooth transition.